 (2) It is a condition of every licence to which this regulation applies that the transfer of customers must be undertaken in accordance with the procedures and arrangements set out in the Electricity Industry Customer Transfer Code 2004.

 5A.
-Condition requiring compliance with the Electricity Industry Metering Code 2005
+Condition requiring compliance with Electricity Industry Metering Code 2005

 (1) This regulation applies to —